zcaudate-archive/clojure.tmbundle/README.md

 # textmate-clojure

-A TextMate bundle providing syntax highlighting for Clojure.
+A TextMate bundle providing syntax highlighting and SLIME like interaction for Clojure.

-Based on a previous Clojure bundle by [`stephenroller`](http://github.com/stephenroller/clojure-tmbundle).

 Install with: